The God of Small Things: Development

+Roy began writing the manuscript for The God of Small Things in 1992 and finished four years later in 1996, leading to its publication the following year.
+The potential of the story was first recognized by HarperCollins editor Pankaj Mishra, who sent it to three British publishers.
+Roy received a £500,000 advance, and the rights to the book were sold in 21 countries.

 Arundhati Roy, after being involved with making films and writing screenplays, popularly In Which Annie Gives It Those Ones and Electric Moon, "wanted to do something where I didn't have to deal with people; I wanted to do something alone."
 She bought a computer and soon figured out how to use it.
 She noted she didn't know she was writing a novel.
 Roy took inspiration from her childhood experiences in Aymanam, a village in the Kottayam district of Kerala, India, where she led an unprotected child's life.
 Being an "adult child", Roy observed and remembered what she sensed in the village and "said everything I wanted to say at that point of time" through writing the novel.